 There are around 5, 500 species of mammal in the world many of which we know very well but there are also some very unusual and interesting species and some we won’t have discovered yet!

 After looking at the sheet, watch the videos below to learn more.

 Think you know a lot about mammals?
 Have a go at our Mammal Quiz which is based on the information above.

 We have around 30 species of wild, terrestrial (land based) mammals in the UK.
 You won’t see many of them unless you spend a lot of time outside.
 What you will see however, if you are observant, is lots of signs that they are about.
 Look out for footprints, droppings, mammal paths through the vegetation and feeding remains.
-Take a look at our Mammal Tracks Sheet and see what you can find whilst out on a walk.
+Take a look at our Mammal Tracks Sheet by clicking on the link below and see what you can find whilst out on a walk.
 Just after rain when there’s lots of mud about is a good time to look for tracks.
-Test out your skills by clicking on the image below:

 Print and colour in the mammal masks or have a go at creating your own for a bit of creative fun.
 You could have a game of predator/prey hide and seek whilst out on a walk or in your garden, enjoy!
 Click on the link under the image below to download the sheet.